Ancient Conch Shell Makes Music After 18,000 Years

 An ancient conch shell from a painted cave in southwestern France is the earliest wind instrument of its kind.

-(CN) — Scientists have concluded that an ancient conch shell recovered from the renowned painted Marsoulas cave in the Pyraneese mountains is the earliest wind instrument of its kind on record and reveal in a new study how it may have sounded thousands of years ago.
+(CN) — Scientists have concluded that an ancient conch shell recovered from the renowned painted Marsoulas cave in the Pyrenees mountains is the earliest wind instrument of its kind on record and reveal in a new study how it may have sounded thousands of years ago.

 In their study, published Feb.
 10 in the journal Science Advances, researchers at the French National Centre for Scientific Research, the Muséum de Toulouse, the Université Toulouse-Jean Jaurès, and the Musée du quai Branly-Jacques-Chirac discuss their findings on the conch shell that delve into the lives of the people who designed it and last played it.

 The Marsoulas cave is a small 330-foot-long limestone cave in southwestern France near Haute-Garonne, rich in upper Paleolithic artifacts and lined from top to bottom with intricate cave art.
-It is the first painted cave to be discovered in the Pyenees mountain range, which spans from France to Spain.
+It is the first painted cave to be discovered in the Pyrenees mountain range, which spans from France to Spain.

 Once open to the public, access to the cave had to be cut off due to damage from graffiti and other vandalism.
 Since its discovery in 1897, archeologists have studied the art, which consists of striking multicolored human and animal depictions and engravings.
 However, much of the artwork had been so badly damaged it was difficult to make out with the naked eye.